kellekai-jira/Fugaku-Particle-Filter/README.md

 Model_Finalize(x)
 ```

-## Melissa-API
+### Melissa-API

-The Melissa-API exports functions to C/C++ and Fortran.
+The Melissa-API exports functions to model code written in C/C++ and Fortran so far.

 To instrument your model simply the following 2 functions must be inserted in your model code to transform it into a *runner* that can take work from the *melissa_server*.